 As for employment, about two-thirds of the workforce–aside from those who are home-based–commutes to somewhere else.
 Many ply the Internet, as more than partial compensation for the loss of former jobs—for example a veterinarian from Kentucky who fabricates and sells horse-rescue harnesses.
 How did one tourist learn about the area?
 “I Googled ‘pottery and bed & breakfasts.’”

 ☯Now about your septuagenarian author (b.
 1942).
 Almost four decades ago he wrote a column for a Conway, South Carolina, newspaper that became the nucleus for Along the Waccamaw: A Yankee Discovers a Home by the River (Algonquin 1990).
 He has a passion to render life with ink, as evidenced by the journal he has maintained, by pen and then pixel, since 1960, when it was assigned his last semester of high school.
-He is so fervent, too, about visual compositions, that he was diagnosed with L.A.D. (“Looka Dat!”) and prescribed a cell-phone camera for this book.
+So fervent is he, as well, about visual compositions, that he was diagnosed with L.A.D. (“Looka Dat!”) and prescribed a cell-phone camera.

 Although raised as a white Midwestern suburbanite Christian Republican, he has retained only the complexion.
-He postponed his sophomore year of college to travel around the world with friend Tom.
+He had a brief medical career (one night as Doctor Gibbs in Our Town), then attended the first of his five colleges, postponing his sophomore year to travel around the world with friend Tom.
 Before retiring to Virginia he lived in Wyoming and Connecticut as well as other Southern states: Tennessee, North Carolina, Mississippi, and South Carolina–this last place where Randall and Marjory spent a third of a century and raised two children.

 The author salutes the no-fewer-than-twenty-five contributors to Floydiana.
 He also recognizes two precedents for the book.
 Familiar Faces was an accomplishment of Ms. Morgan Cain’s.
 A series of more than sixty interviews with Floydians both home-grown and transplanted, it was printed in the Floyd Press, each with a photograph, before she graduated from Floyd High School in 2005.
 The audiotapes will be digitized and deposited in the Old Church Gallery.